OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 }
 ```

-When this method needs to be awaited, it can be called either with the `await` keyword or as the function passed to a `then` function.
+When this function needs to be awaited, it can be either called with the `await` keyword or passed to a `then` function.

 > [!NOTE]
-> This technique is especially useful when you need to call one of the Common APIs inside a call of the `run` function in one of the application-specific object models.
-For an example of the function above being used in this way, see the file [Home.js in the sample Word-Add-in-JavaScript-MDConversion](https://github.com/OfficeDev/Word-Add-in-MarkdownConversion/blob/master/Word-Add-in-JavaScript-MDConversionWeb/Home.js).
+> This technique is especially useful when you need to call a Common API inside a call of the `run` function in an application-specific object model.
+For an example of the `getDocumentFilePath` function being used in this way, see the file [Home.js in the sample Word-Add-in-JavaScript-MDConversion](https://github.com/OfficeDev/Word-Add-in-MarkdownConversion/blob/master/Word-Add-in-JavaScript-MDConversionWeb/Home.js).

 The following is an example using TypeScript.